Total Anomalous Pulmonary Venous Return

 Two fetal "shunts," or connections present in the fetal circulation, remain open for a short while after birth.

 The foramen ovale, an opening between the right atrium and the left atrium, will allow some of the blood returning to the right atrium to flow into the left side of the heart, and on out to the body.

-The ductus arteriosus, connecting the aorta to the pulmonary artery, allows some blood to mix between the two vessels, allowing more partially oxygenated blood to go to the body.
+The ductus arteriosus, connecting the aorta to the pulmonary artery, allows some blood to travel between the two vessels, allowing more partially oxygenated blood to go to the body.

 Another problem that occurs with TAPVR is that too much blood flows through the blood vessels in the lungs, since the pulmonary veins add extra blood back in to the circulation on the right side of the heart.
 The lungs become stressed by this extra blood flow, and can eventually become damaged from it.

 What are the symptoms of total anomalous pulmonary venous return?